leroy-merlin-br/metamorphosis/docs/advanced.md

 ### Authentication
 You can set which type of authentication each broker will need to connect.

-This is possible filling the `auth` key in the broker config:
+This is possible by filling the `auth` key in the broker config:

 ``` php
 'brokers' => [